Gastrointestinal Stromal Tumor (GIST)

 What is a GIST?

-A gastrointestinal stromal tumor (GIST) is a rare type of cancer.
-It occurs in the gastrointestinal (GI) or digestive tract.
+A gastrointestinal stromal tumor (GIST) is a rare type of soft tissue cancer.
+It may also be called a soft tissue sarcoma.
+It occurs in the GI (gastrointestinal) or digestive tract.
 A tumor can happen anywhere in your GI tract, from the esophagus to the anus.
+But they are found most often in the stomach.
+And in the small intestine (small bowel).
+In rare cases, a GIST tumor occurs outside the GI tract and in the belly (abdomen).

 GIST starts in cells that are part of the nervous system.
 They send signals to the muscles of your GI tract.
 This helps your GI tract move food and liquid through it.